Last update 7/12/2023

 Finishes also serve as protection from physical damage.
 Think about how much of a beating our guitars need to be able to withstand on a gig.
 Spilled drinks, unstable guitar stands, and overexposure to harsh lighting threaten a guitar if not for its protective finish.

 “I call myself a blues singer, but you ain’t never heard me call myself a blues guitar man.”
 B. B King.

-Guitar manufacturers need to make sure their craftsmanship and quality pieces of wood survive all the various conditions that musicians play them in.
+Guitar manufacturers need to ensure their craftsmanship and quality pieces of wood survive all the various conditions musicians play them in.

-Guitars are made to be played, so over time, normal wear and tear must be expected, and potential damage to the guitar.
+Guitars are made to be played, so normal wear and tear must be expected over time, as potential damage to the guitar.
 Even difficult picking (digging in) can leave scratches or even chips in the wood of a guitar over time.

 Types of guitar finishes

 Most guitars are finished with either Nitrocellulose (Nitro) or Polyurethane (Poly).
 Although very similar, they each have a few defining characteristics to help you tell them apart and decide which you might prefer for your next guitar.